Skip to content

 promise and packaged_task

-In the previous article, we used std::async to launch asynchronous tasks and retrieved results via std::future.
-The process is certainly convenient, but after experimenting with it, we found a limitation that feels rather restrictive: std::async tightly couples "launching a task" with "obtaining the result."
-Once you call std::async, the task launches, and the returned future is bound to that task.
-You cannot create a future first and set a value into it later, nor can you wrap an existing function object into an asynchronous task, push it into a queue, and execute it later.
-The moment you want to decouple "task submission" from "task execution" (such as in a thread pool), std::async is no longer sufficient.
+In the previous post, we used std::async to launch asynchronous tasks and retrieve results via std::future.
+While the process is convenient, I found a limitation that feels restrictive: std::async tightly couples "launching a task" with "getting the result."
+As soon as you call std::async, the task launches, and the returned future is bound to that specific task.
+You cannot create a future first and manually satisfy it later, nor can you wrap an existing function object into an asynchronous task to be queued for execution later.
+Once you need to decouple "task submission" from "task execution" (for instance, in a thread pool), std::async simply isn't enough.

-In this article, we will meet the "other end" of std::future — std::promise and std::packaged_task.
-They allow you to manually control when values are set and when tasks are executed, serving as the infrastructure for building more flexible asynchronous pipelines (like the task submission interface of a thread pool).
+In this post, we will meet the other side of std::futurestd::promise and std::packaged_task.
+They allow us to manually control when values are set and when tasks are executed, serving as the infrastructure for building more flexible asynchronous pipelines (such as task submission interfaces for thread pools).
 We will also encounter std::shared_future, which solves the pain point of std::future being "read-only once."

 Let's start with std::promise.
 You can think of it as the write end of a std::future.
-A promise and a future are connected through a shared state: you set the value through the promise, and you read the value through the future.
-Their lifecycle relationship is as follows: the promise first calls get_future() to obtain the associated future, then passes the future to the consumer thread while remaining in the producer thread to set the value.
+A promise and a future are connected via a shared state: you set the value through the promise, and read the value through the future.
+Their lifecycle relationship is: the promise calls get_future() to retrieve the associated future, then passes the future to the consumer thread, while remaining in the producer thread to set the value.

-Let's not overcomplicate things just yet.
-We'll use the simplest possible example to establish the relationship between a promise and a future.
-The following code compiles and runs on any standard-compliant compiler supporting C++11 or later:
+Let's not overcomplicate things yet.
+Here is a minimal example to establish the relationship between a promise and a future.
+The following code compiles and runs on any standard compiler supporting C++11 or later:

 #include <future>